xStarbound/xStarbound/README.md

 ### Linux

 On Linux, the xStarbound binaries are by default built against the system libraries.
 To build xStarbound on any reasonably up-to-date Linux install (assuming `bash` or `zsh`):

+Wayland should work OOTB if you're using the `xclient.sh`.
+If you're running the binary yourself, you can enable this support yourself with `SDL_VIDEODRIVER="wayland"`.

 1. If you're on SteamOS, run `sudo steamos-readonly disable`.
 2. Make sure you have GCC installed; it should come preinstalled on most distros.
 If not, install your distribution's «base development» package.